 How much APR interest could cost you

 If you do carry a balance on your credit card, however, you will owe interest.
 You’ll also lose your grace period for the next several months, even if you carry a balance only for one month.
 How much interest you’ll be charged depends on your card’s APR, the size of your balance and the size of your monthly payment.

-Experian reports that the average American’s credit card balance in 2020 was $5,315.
-Bankrate estimates the current average credit card interest rate at above 16 percent.
-Interest charges can quickly add up and only get larger the longer you carry a balance.
+The average American had a credit card balance of $5,315 in 2020 and Bankrate estimates the current average credit card balance sits just above 16 percent.
+It’s important to remember interest on credit cards is compounding and will only get larger the longer you carry a balance.

 |Minimum monthly payment (3%)||Repayment timeline||Total interest charges|